-In 2016 the Foundation of International Freedom celebrated its tenth anniversary.
+In 2016 the Foundation For International Freedom celebrated its tenth anniversary.
 In 2006 I wrote a treatise on the major international problems of the day and proposed actions which could be taken to address these issues.
-Our Founding Directors decided a new “think tank” could provide a venue to further these discussions and on November 8th we organized the Foundation of International Freedom.
+Our Founding Directors decided a new “think tank” could provide a venue to further these discussions and on November 8th we organized the Foundation For International Freedom.

 As a result of my experience in the Middle East, I decided the initial focus of the Foundation would be on the events in that area.
 During the 1970’s the area was relatively peaceful but threat of Islamic terrorism became severe, culminating in the attacks of 9/11, 2003.
 The subsequent years have been an historic period in which the United States, together with coalitions of many free countries, became involved in a series of conflicts in the area, culminating with the disaster in Syria which continues to this day.